Suhoy95/SNE-reports-2019-public/README.md

 KVM acceleration can be used
 ```

-### Understand the VM Networking
+### Understand the QEMU Networking

-As we have found, there is no reason to use `libvirt`, so currently we can
+As we have found, there is no reason to use `libvirt`, so currently, we can
 skip these guides ([1](https://wiki.libvirt.org/page/Networking),
 [2](https://help.ubuntu.com/community/KVM/Networking),
 [3](https://jamielinux.com/docs/libvirt-networking-handbook/index.html))
 about libvirt networking and should concentrate on
 [QEMU-networking](https://wiki.qemu.org/Documentation/Networking).

-In the lab description there is such requrement:
+In the lab description there is such requirement:

 >  bridge so your guests can reach the SNE LAN directly

-So, we will try to run QEMU machine with KVM, which is able to retrive
+So, we will try to run QEMU machine with KVM, which is able to retrieve
 IP from 10.1.1.0/24 via DHCP.
+Or at least set static address `10.1.1.42`
+and reach the Internet over `10.1.1.254`-gateway.

 QEMU basic: **network device** and **network backend**.